-Penal Code 26350 is the California statute that prohibits a person from openly carrying an exposed and unloaded handgun in a public place or in a vehicle.
-A violation is charged as a misdemeanor punishable by up to one year in county jail.
+Penal Code § 26350 is the California law that makes it a crime to engage in the open carry of an unloaded handgun in a public place or a vehicle.
+A violation is a misdemeanor punishable by up to one year in county jail.

 - showing a friend an unloaded firearm in a public parking lot.